Procedures for Making Enquiries, Appeals and complaints

 • The Governing Body will decide and sanction any actions to be taken

-• The Governing Body will review the entire malpractice policy and procedures including the procedures for the overview of the procedures and it will make all related information to the regulatory authorities on request.
+• The Governing Body will review the entire malpractice policy and procedures, including the procedures for the overview of the procedures, and it will provide all related information to the regulatory authorities on request.

-• Link to candidate malpractise in examination flowchart can be found here
+• Link to the candidate malpractice in the examination flowchart can be found here

-• Link to Report document for suspected candidate malpractise can be found here
+• Link to the Report document for suspected candidate malpractice can be found here

-• Link to Appeal against a decision of the Malpractice Committe can be found here
+• Link to Appeal against a decision of the Malpractice Committee can be found here

 Where the result of an appeal calls other awards into question